WatForm/fortress/README.md

 It was original described in the paper "Finite Model Finding Using the Logic of Equality with Uninterpreted Functions", [available here](https://cs.uwaterloo.ca/~nday/pdf/refereed/2016-VaDa-fm.pdf), and has been re-implemented to create a powerful and general tool.

+## System Requirements
+Fortress requires Java 10 higher to compile and run.

+## Setup

 To use Fortress, there are three steps:
 1. Setup (install supporting libraries)
 2. Build the fortress code
 3. Use the fortress library in your own project

-Each of these steps are described below.

-## Setup
 We currently have setup scripts tested on `MacOS` and `Ubuntu`.
 Otherwise, follow the manual setup sets described below.

 ### Setup Scripts